-If you are granted permission for the Mutual Exchange to go ahead mutual date on which the exchange will take place.
+If you are granted permission for the Mutual Exchange to go ahead

+If the Association and the other landlord(if applicable) are happy with exchange to go ahead we will consult with the other landlord and both exchange parties and agree a mutual date on which the exchange will take place.
 The move would then take place and both properties would be accepted as seen.
 No repairs would be carried out in this type of allocation.